-Maintaining his roots in journalism, where he began his career at age sixteen as a stringer for the Associated Press and later earned a Pulitzer Prize nomination, Craig appears regularly on national television including CNBC, CNN, and Bloomberg TV, discussing issues that range from litigation and corporate governance to the latest developments in cybersecurity.
-He has also written for The New York Times, The Washington Post, The Wall Street Journal, and Financial Times.
-Craig’s deep media background is another asset in his representation of major companies as he is always sensitive to the “headline risk” in high profile matters.
+A former award-winning journalist, Mr. Newman appears regularly on national television and has written for The New York Times, The Washington Post, The Wall Street Journal, and Financial Times.
+Mr. Newman's deep media background is another asset in his representation of major companies as he is always sensitive to the “headline risk” in high profile matters.

 Represented major retailer and its executive management team in litigation before the U.S. Tax Court against the Internal Revenue Service related to elections made under Section 83(b) of the U.S. Tax Code;

-An international investment conglomerate and holding company in a $10 billion complex financial fraud action relating to a secured lending facility;
+An international real estate conglomerate in a $10 billion complex financial fraud action relating to a secured lending facility;

 A multinational manufacturing technology company in breach of fiduciary duty litigation arising out of the sale of two U.S. affiliates;

 Majority lenders and financial institutions in litigation with minority lenders related to covenant defaults and the foreclosure of a major international resort property that served as collateral for both term and revolving loan facilities.

 Named among The National Law Journal's 2015 “Cybersecurity & Data Privacy Trailblazers;" Burton Award winner for Distinguished Legal Writing; Member, Cronkite School of Journalism and Mass Communication Hall of Fame; Bernard Kilgore Fellowship awarded by The Society of Professional Journalists/Sigma Delta Chi and The George Washington University; Nathan Burkham Copyright Award, the American Society of Composers, Authors and Publishers Intellectual Property Award